MAXIM THORNE (He/His), Chief Executive Officer

 Izzy holds a Master’s degree in Political Management from The George Washington University and a Bachelor’s degree from Lyon College.
 Her educational background and professional experience have equipped her with a deep understanding of political and social issues, as well as the skills needed to make a tangible impact.

 Outside of work, Izzy enjoys gardening, thrifting, and painting.
 She resides in Michigan with her partner and two dogs.

 KATHLEEN HUTTON (She/Her), Co-Chief, Digital Communications

 Kathleen proudly joined Civic Influencers to oversee its Digital Communications.
 Kathleen has over 18 years of experience in the communications, marketing and development departments at various non-profits.
-Prior to joining, she worked for the American Sustainable Business Network as its IT Director, DBA, CRM and CMS expert.
+Prior to joining, she worked for the American Sustainable Business Network as the Director of Digital Communications, IT Director, DBA, CRM and CMS expert.

 She believes that voting is a cornerstone characteristic for a functioning democracy and preserving rule of law.
 Kathleen lives by the ocean in Plymouth, MA with her husband Jim, daughter Helena, her dog Bella and tabby cat Mr. Angel.

 Katrina Cousins comes to Civic Influencers with over 15 years of diverse experience in non-profits focused on a range of social justice issues including eliminating homelessness in Baltimore, education and college access/equity, racial justice, environmental and climate justice, and women’s rights.
 Prior to joining Civic Influencers Katrina worked for the NAACP for over 7 years in progressively more advanced roles in the Environmental and Climate Justice Department and the Development Department.
 At NAACP Katrina balanced operations management, project coordination, and development with her ability to be an advocate and ally for those in need.